eastend-street/jotdown/README.md

 <br/>

 ## Why I created this app
 To manage a lot of bookmarks easily.
 I have been using chrome bookmark manager but sometimes I can't find the bookmark that I'm looking for.
-Then I often commented on bookmarks and saved them in slack to remember what bookmark is.
-But also difficult to find it again.
+Then I often commented on bookmarks and saved them in Slack to remember what bookmark is, but it's difficult to find it again as well.
 Jotdown was born to solve these problems.

 <br/>